shi-yan/old_blog/_posts/2014-09-27-Calligraphr.md

 <img src="/media/2014-09-27-Calligraphr/xiaoxueshufa.jpg" align="center" style="width:320px;display:block;margin-left:auto;margin-right:auto" />

 Introducting calligraphr, our hack for the google glass education hackathon to improve this learning experience.
-We use augmented reality to project an interactive charater animation on a real paper.
+We use augmented reality to project an interactive character animation on a real paper.
 Students can use the traditional brush and ink to trace down the character stroke by stroke.
 Once finished, our program can automatically judge the work and give a score.
 Like games, characters are organized by difficulties.
 Users can start with simple characters and proceed to further levels.

 <img src="/media/2014-09-27-Calligraphr/IMG_3964.jpg" align="center" style="width:320px;display:block;margin-left:auto;margin-right:auto" />